-Rather than having an overcrowded CRM product that functions mainly to store your contacts and a separate phone system, trim the fat.
-Select a software that combines the two to supercharge your small business CRM and receive a greater return on your investment.
+Rather than having a CRM product that functions mainly to store your contacts and a separate phone system, trim the fat.
+Select software that combines the two to supercharge your small business CRM and receive a higher return on your investment.

-Products like the contact center solution from CallTools.com include multiple features often offered as standalone products.
-If a product includes a variety of things your business needs, selecting that single piece of software is often more helpful than having three or four separate programs.
+CallTools.com contact center solution includes multiple features often offered as standalone products.
+Choosing software that covers more bases is often more helpful than having three or four separate programs.

 When looking for a CRM solution, especially one consolidated on a multi-feature platform, you need to ensure it includes four key components.

 1) Contact Center Management

 The point of having a CRM is to manage your contact list in an organized fashion.
 Your CRM should provide list management, contact dispositions, and include all information on agents’ most recent interactions with each contact.

 Ensure the CRM solution you select allows you to track each prospect through every stage of the funnel, from start to close.
 In functional practice, your agents must enter the proper information along the way.
 However, after compiling the data, this type of CRM provides a full picture of your company’s relationship with each customer.

 Your CRM software needs to include analytics reports.
 Knowing the statistics and returns of your efforts give you the power to analyze and draw conclusions based on past performance.
 With those conclusions, you can determine future standards, practices, and approaches.

 Without analytics, you have no way to determine the effectiveness of your campaigns.
 It’s like driving a car without a map; you have to guess where you’re at and how close you are to your destination based on what is immediately in front of you.
 While this may work, it’s much easier to get somewhere when you have that map.